San Leandro, California: Economy

-San Leandro has long been home to many food-processing operations, and is home to many corporate businesses, such as JanSport, The North Face, Ghirardelli, OSIsoft, 21st Amendment Brewery, Begier Buick, and a Coca-Cola plant.
+San Leandro has long been home to many food-processing operations, and is home to many corporate businesses, such as Ghirardelli, OSIsoft, 21st Amendment Brewery, and a Coca-Cola plant.
 Maxwell House operated a coffee roasting plant, where the Yuban brand was produced from 1949 until 2015, when it was closed as part of a cost-cutting plan instituted by parent company Kraft Foods.
 The city has five major shopping centers: the Bayfair Center, Westgate Center, Greenhouse Shopping Center, Marina Square Center, and Pelton Plaza.
 Lucky's flagship store opened in San Leandro.

 Under San Leandro Mayor Stephen H. Cassidy, the city set the goal in 2012 of "becoming a new center of innovation in the San Francisco Bay Area."
 San Leandro came "out of the downturn like few places around, attracting tech startups, artists and brewers to a onetime traditional industrial hub."

 In January 2011, Cassidy and Dr. J. Patrick Kennedy, a San Leandro resident and the president and founder of OSIsoft, one of the city's largest employers, "began developing the public-private partnership that would become Lit San Leandro," a high speed, fiber optic broadband network.
 In October 2011, the city approved the license agreement that allowed the installation of the fiber-optic cables in the existing conduits under San Leandro streets.
 In 2012, San Leandro was awarded a $2.1 million grant from the U.S. Economic Development Administration to add 7.5 miles to the network.
 By 2014, the network expansion was completed, bringing the total length of fiber in the city to over 18 miles.
-The network is capable of transmitting at up to 10Gbit/s and is currently only available to business users.
+The network is capable of transmitting at up to 10 Gbit/s and is currently only available to business users.

 The Zero Net Energy Center, which opened in 2013, is a 46000 ft2 electrician training facility created by the International Brotherhood of Electrical Workers Local 595 and the Northern California chapter of the National Electrical Contractors Association.
 Training includes energy-efficient construction methods, while the facility itself operates as a zero-energy building.

 According to the San Leandro's 2015 Comprehensive Annual Financial Report, the top employers in the city are: